 Plan for 2025: We plan to develop a centralized website resource for contractors featuring workforce development training and resources in Oregon.
 Energy Trust would convene partners, create a website with information on featured partners and training resources for all dimensions of workforce development, and promote the resource through marketing.
-The website will also aggregate resources from other related websites, such as Earth Advantage's Residential Career Hub website mentioned below.
 Early conversations are happening in 2024 with EnerCity Collaborative and National Association of Minority Contractors.